dqj5182/whoisinmyphoto/README.md

 ## Steps:
 1. Open the webpage [whoisinmyphoto.com](https://www.whoisinmyphoto.com)
 2. Click “Start with making folders of your friends and family!”
-3. Click “Choose Files” and upload a folder with multiple images of people (for demo, make sure to upload a folder that we provided for the assignment: ObamaFamilyImage)
+3. Click “Choose Files” and upload a folder with multiple images of people (for demo, make sure to upload a folder that we provided for the assignment: ObamaFamilyImage or Avengers)
 4. Click “Upload” to upload the images (wait until the loading ends)
-5. Type the number of people in the box (4 for demo as there are four people in Obama’s family)
-6. Click “Submit” to submit the number of people data
-7. Go to next page by clicking green “Next” button
+5. Go to next page by clicking green “Next” button
-8. Write name of each person in the image (For demo, the names should be “Barack”, “Michelle”, “Malia”, “Sasha”)
-9. Click the “Submit” button after each of the name box fills (Be careful not to click the submit button more than 4 times total.
-The system deliberately gives error if the number of people data and number of submit is different)
+6. Click “Choose Files” and upload a folder with distinct image of each people who will show up in your webpage (for demo, make sure to upload a folder that we provided: EachObamaMember or AvengersName)
+7. Click “Upload” to upload the images (wait until the loading ends)
-10. Go to next page by clicking green “Next” button (The loading may take up to 5 minutes, so please be patient)
+8. Go to next page by clicking green “Next” button (The loading may take up to 5 minutes, so please be patient)
-11. Click “Download” text to download the organized folder with subfolders of names of the people
+9. Click “Download” text to download the organized folder with subfolders of names of the people
-12. All done!
+10. All done!
 Check the zip file whether every image seems to be organized correctly!